rehierl/node-tree-outliner/3-basic-design/5-0-subsection.md

 * content node of an inner section => content node of a parent section
 * but not vice versa (i.e. not <=>)

-Note that this statement is with regards to two strictly related sections.
-That is, there are no other inner sections in between (i.e. ignore a proper section hierarchy).
+This means that, if a node is a content node of an inner section, then that node is also a content node of the inner section's parent section.
+(Note that an inner section always has a parent section.
+It would otherwise be no inner section).
+However, this does *not* mean that, if a node is a content node of a parent section, then that node is also a content node of one of the parent section's inner sections.
+(Note that this applies even if that parent section had one or more inner sections).

 **CLARIFICATION**
-A parent section can not be an inner section to itself.
+A section can not be a parent section, or an inner section to itself.
+The structure of sections therefore is acyclic.

 Because all non-empty sections have different first content nodes, an inner section can not begin with its parent section.
-And, because of that, a section can not be a subsection, or even an inner section to itself.
+And, because of that, a section can not be an inner section to itself.
+Consequently, the structure of sections has no loops and/or cycles (i.e. acyclic).

-Note that this guarantees that a section hierarchy can not have any loops and/or cycles.

-Note that one could still open Pandora's box, if one would associate a parent container with an inner section when that parent container is being exited (hint: due to implicit associations).
+Note that one could still open Pandora's box, if one would associate a parent container with an inner section while exiting that parent container (hint: due to implicit associations).

 <!-- ======================================================================= -->
 ## subsection